poojashroff91/100DoC/README.md

 - Different facets of an object can be built with different builders in tandem via a base class. n Related files in package *builder*

+## Day 4
+### Factory Pattern and Abstract Factory
+- Factory is a component that is responsible for wholesale creation of objects.